ARIA Neuralinterfaces Image

 We're seeking to develop next-generation precision neurotechnologies that can interface with the human brain at the circuit level, with cell type specificity across distributed brain regions.
 Armed with a deeper understanding of the brain today than ever before, we can leverage advances in brain-computer interfaces, AI, computational power, and gene therapies to achieve more precise and effective treatments for brain disorders.
 This will unlock the full potential of neurotechnology, alleviate bottlenecks, and move closer to a world in which personalised brain health care is available to everyone.

-Read the thesis
+Read the programme thesis

-Read the accessible version of the thesis
+Read the accessible version of the programme thesis

 Pillars